-Use technology to help keep in touch with the people you care about.
+Use technology to connect with people you care about.

-Create your own vision board to get started on your career path.
+Create a vision board to get started on your career path.

-Build your own city!
-Take it outdoors or get creative inside.
+Build your own city outdoors or get creative inside.

 Tell a story with data and use to it help make decisions.

-Use data and technology to design your own smart future city.
+Use data and technology to design your own smart city.